Ad7amstein/sorting_algorithms/README.md

 # sorting_algorithms
-Sorting algorithms library using templates
+Sorting algorithms library using templates with ( test cases - compute the running time ) for each algorithms.
 ### included algorithms:
 1. Insertion sort
 2. Selection sort